 Over 70 California cities and counties have adopted local ordinances requiring varying degrees of electrification for new buildings.
 The first of these ordinances, passed in the City of Berkeley in August 2019, enacted a building code prohibiting natural gas piping into new buildings.
-However, this ordinance was invalidated when the U.S. Ninth Circuit Court of Appeals held that the ban on natural gas was preempted by federal energy efficiency laws, setting precedent that blocks local government from using similar bans.6
+However, this ordinance was invalidated when the U.S. Ninth Circuit Court of Appeals held that the ban on natural gas was preempted by federal energy efficiency laws, setting precedent that blocks local government from using similar bans.
+Following the ruling, a number of cities and counties with adopted natural gas bans have suspended enforcement of their ordinances.